 - 2 tsp onion powder

 Maple Garlic Sauce

 - 1/2 cup maple syrup (or honey- if not vegan)

 - 1/2 tsp sriracha

 - Preheat the oven to 450°F. Wash and cut the cauliflower into medium pieces (you don’t want too large of pieces).

 - Combine all batter ingredients in one bowl and mix.
 Individually dip each floret of cauliflower into the batter and tap it on the side to remove excess batter.
 Place on a lined baking sheet.
 Continue to cover all the cauliflower by dipping it in the batter bowl, tapping it on the side and placing it on the baking sheet.

-- In a sauce pan, add all the sauce ingredients, bring to a slight boil, and whisk thoroughly.
+- In a saucepan, add all the sauce ingredients to the pot and whisk thoroughly.
+Bring to a slight boil, and whisk until the sauce thickens.
 Remove from the heat and set aside.

 - Batter recipe inspired by hot for food.